Job Safety Analysis

 - Are there dusts, fumes, mists, or vapors in the air?
 (CCOHS)

-Job Safety Analysis – Importance Of Labels And Signs
+Job Safety Analysis – Importance of Labels and Signs

 When conducting a Job Safety Analysis, be aware of the impact that the work environment can have on safety and health.
 For example, be sure that the required safety signs and labels are in place, and in good condition.
 This includes both workplace signs and labels, as well as labels on equipment and tools.
 Replace any missing, damaged, or unreadable labels and signs.

-Do workers have the tools they need to make LOTO tags, temporary safety signs, and the needed replacement labels and signs?
+Do workers have the tools they need to make LO/TO tags, temporary safety signs, and the needed replacement labels and signs?
 If they have a DuraLabel printer handy, the answer is “yes.”
 DuraLabel custom label printers easily handle all required safety labeling and signage needs, and more.
 With tough-tested supplies, DuraLabel printers get the job done right.
-Call 888.326.9244 for more information about DuraLabel printers and supplies.
+Call us for more information about DuraLabel printers and supplies.
 Ask about the special money-saving DuraLabel kits.